Cybersecurity and Privacy Protection

 Implementation Framework

-Develop guidelines and frameworks for compliance with Center for Internet Security Control (CIS) and National Institute of Standards and Technology – Cyber Security Framework (NIST-CSF) standards or guidelines.
+Develop guidelines and frameworks in alignment with Standards, Center for Internet Security Control (CIS) and National Institute of Standards and Technology – Cyber Security Framework (NIST- CSF)

 Data Privacy Protection